giommazz/ProductPolytopesFW.jl/README.md

 Experiments to test BPCG over the product domain on different problems

 This repository contains two main components:
-- `code/`: Directory containing all Julia code for experiments.
+- `code/`: containing Julia code for experiments
-- `paper/`: Submodule linked to Overleaf for collaborative writing.
+- `paper/`: Submodule linked to [Overleaf webpage](https://www.overleaf.com/project/65b26b4f44ada0fe2bf4be42) for collaborative writing

 ## Cloning the Repository for the First Time
-To get started with the project, you need to clone the repository along with the associated Overleaf submodule.
-Use the following command:
+To get started with the project, clone repository with associated OverLeaf submodule:

 ```bash
 git clone --recurse-submodules git@github.com:giommazz/bpcg-product.git
 ```

-If you've already cloned the repository but didn't include the submodule, initialize and update the submodule with:
+If you've already cloned the repo but didn't include the submodule, initialize and update the submodule:

 ```bash
 git submodule update --init --recursive